petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs-solution/reactjs-app/README.md

 # Exercise 8
 Build your own hooks in this application: https://reactjs.org/docs/hooks-custom.html

+# Exercise 9
+Convert this app to TypeScript !

 # Final Exercise
 To easy for you. implement Redux according to this post: